-Such a student may be denied admission to, or may be dismissed from, the course whenever the disease renders the student unable to attend class for more than three full calendar days; a prolonged absence, disqualifies the student from clinical duty, or makes it impossible for them to perform the essential functions of a paramedic.
+A student may be denied admission to, or may be dismissed from, the course whenever a physical or mental health issue renders them unable to attend class for >3 full calendar days; disqualifies them from clinical duty, or makes it impossible for them to perform the essential functions of a paramedic.
+Each situation will be evaluated on a case by case basis.